-We've got the steps you need to know to get Windows 10 installed on your computer.
-Whether you're putting it on a computer for the first time, upgrading an earlier version of Windows, or just want to perform a clean installation on a computer that already has Windows 10 on it – we have answers.
+Whether you're putting it on a computer for the first time, upgrading an earlier version of Windows, or just want to perform a clean installation on a computer that already has Windows 10 on it – we show you how to install Windows 10 using one of the best flash drives to get the job done.

 1. Make sure your device meets the minimum system requirements